softchris/azure-book/azure-functions.md

 ![](/assets/Screen Shot 2019-03-24 at 02.10.47.png)

+### Pre existing functions
+In this scenario we already have at least one function in our Function app

 #### Select trigger type
 Click the `New function` button and now you are face with this screen:
 ![](/assets/Screen Shot 2019-03-26 at 13.35.17.png)